l-eg116/CANary-firmware/README.md

 ### Build environment

 Only a few dependencies are needed to build the firmware.
 The Rust toolchain needed is presented in the `rust-toolchain.toml` file.
 Other dependencies are `probe-rs` and `gcc` (or any other C compiler).
 A `shell.nix` is provided to reproduce the build environment.
-All dependencies are listed in the `buildInputs` field of the Nix Shell (some of them are only necessary in Nix Shells).
+All dependencies are listed in the `buildInputs` field of the Nix Shell (some of them are only necessary in Nix Shells like `pkg-config` and `udev`).

 For `probe-rs` to work properly, the memory map of the target MCU needs to be provided.
 This memory map can be found in the `memory.x` file and should not be changed unless the target MCU changes.
 Other `probe-rs` related flags are configured in `Embed.toml`.